mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report1-Chapters1-4.md

 The Heart of the Buddha's Teaching is a book by Thich Nhat Han.
 As the title suggests, Nhat Han writes about getting to the center of Buddhist teachings and philosophies.
 Buddhist Philosophy is not rooted in following a specific doctrine or a specific set of rules or commandments as is done in western religions like Christianity.
 The Heart of the Buddha's Teaching is truly a mindset that can be applied to how living life is approached.

 Buddhism is structured around Four Noble truths.
 This is how these corner stones are referred to – as Noble Truths – by practitioners of the Buddhist religion.
 They are noble because they lead to a path that will help its followers achieve a fuller understanding of the world.
 This path is known as the Noble Eightfold Path, and it manifests itself as a morally correct way to approach life.
-The path has eight templates for behavior – Right View, Thinking,
+The path has eight philosophies for conduct of behavior – Right View, Right Thinking, Right speech, Right Action, Right Livelihood, Right Diligence, Right Mindfulness and Right Concentration.

-At the heart of these truths is suffering.
+At the heart of these Noble truths is suffering.
 Suffering grounds the noble truths and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyOTQyMzU0MV19
+eyJoaXN0b3J5IjpbOTQ3MzE5MTQxXX0=
 -->